JadsonLucena/Dialog.js/README.md

         footer = '',
         mainStyle = '',
         footerStyle = '',
+        target,
         script = () => {},
         persistent = false, // If true, the dialog does not close on the click outside or on the press of the Escape fullScreen = false, // If true, the dialog will fill the entire window onClose = () => {},
-        onHelp = undefined // If set, a button will be exposed in the dialog and the click event will trigger the callback }: {
+        onHelp // If set, a button will be exposed in the dialog and the click event will trigger the callback }: {
         title?: string,
         footer?: string,
         mainStyle?: string,
         footerStyle?: string,
+        target?: HTMLElement,
         script?: (main: HTMLElement, footer: HTMLElement) => void, persistent?: boolean,
         fullScreen?: boolean,